What is Fibromyalgia?

 • Celiac disease serology

-• Vitamin D is an important nutrient.
+• Vitamin D is an essential nutrient

 Fibromyalgia is treated with a combination of medication and self-care measures.
 The focus is on reducing symptoms while also increasing overall health.
 Although no single treatment is effective for all symptoms, experimenting with a number of therapeutic options can have a cumulative effect.

 • Medications: Medications can aid with fibromyalgia pain relief and sleep improvement.
-Among the most popular options are
+Among the most popular options are:

 • Antidepressants: Milnacipran and duloxetine may help with the pain and exhaustion associated with fibromyalgia.
 To aid sleep, your doctor may prescribe amitriptyline or the muscle relaxant cyclobenzaprine.